Negotiating Consent Decrees for Environmental Violations: Critical Strategies for Modifying and Managing Compliance

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide lawyers negotiating consent decrees for violations of environmental regulations.
+This CLE course will guide lawyers negotiating consent decrees for violations of environmental regulations.
 Our panel will offer violation-specific best practices and present fellow practitioners with mission-critical pointers on navigating the long and arduous process of negotiating and entering a consent decree after a notice of violation.
 The panel will also address how to avoid missteps in negotiating modifications of consent decrees after entry.

 - Overview of consent decrees